-Building on these results, the main aim of this paper is to understand how the stimulation component of the intervention led to improvements in child development.
+Building on these results, the main aim of this paper is to understand how the stimulation component of the intervention led to improvements in child development, described by both cognitive and socioemotional skills.
 For example, it could have led parents to make greater material and time investments in their children.
 But it could also have changed the production function for child skills, through the direct effect of the home visits as a new input or by changing the effectiveness of parental inputs.
-In what follows, we build a model of parental investments and child skill formation to tease out the relative importance of these different mechanisms, a crucial step to better focus and increase the sustainability of interventions in the future.
+In what follows, we build a model of parental investments, taken as endogenous, and child skill formation to tease out the relative importance of these different mechanisms, a crucial step to better focus and increase the sustainability of interventions in the future.
+In so doing we also provide some of the first estimated models of parental investments and human capital production functions at such an early age in a context of poverty in a developing country.

 We start by estimating the determinants of parental investments and assessing how the intervention changed parental choices.
 Indeed the way parents respond to such programs, which can be seen as a type of in-kind transfer, is an open question: the intervention could lead parents to reinforce their engagement with the child or instead crowd-out their investments.
 Gelber and Isen (2010), for example, provide evidence that the US early childhood program Head Start led to an increase in parental involvement, thus crowding-in household resources.
-In our treatment of the question here, we exploit the experimental variation induced by the RCT and distinguish between material investments (e.g. books and toys around the house) and time investments (e.g. time spent by an adult in the household on education activities with the child).2
+In our treatment of the question here, we exploit the experimental variation induced by the RCT and distinguish between material investments (e.g. books and toys around the house) and quality time investments (e.g. time spent by an adult in the household on education activities with the child).2